 - Will there be other hosts?
 If so, how many?

 - Do you have a dedicated space for your live broadcasts?
 A studio?

 - What is your budget?

-If you have read the first part of this course, you already know that you can do a live broadcast with a computer and broadcasting software.
-In theory, by using your computer’s internal microphone you could quite easily perform a live broadcast.
+If you have read the first part of this course, you already know that you can do a live broadcast with a computer and a broadcasting software.
+In theory, you could easily perform a live broadcast by using your computer’s internal microphone.
 But if you’re looking for more professional conditions and sound, you will need to add a microphone.

 Your microphone must be connected to your computer, generally a mixer (also known as a mixing desk or mixing table) is used for this purpose.
 If you are alone or recording in outdoor conditions, you may prefer a more mobile audio interface.

 The mixer allows you to connect and manage several sources at the same time (microphone, telephone, headphones…).
-Finally, to achieve a live broadcast worthy of radio conditions, you will need a headset for your feedback.
+Finally, to achieve a live broadcast worthy of radio conditions, you will need a pair of headphones for your feedback.
 Feedback is when you hear your interventions, those of your hosts and the music directly in your ears through your headphones.

 PLUS: Don’t forget the cables that you will need to connect your equipment.